 Trademarks used by the Corporation are of continuing importance to the Corporation in the marketplace.
 Trademarks have been registered in the U.S. and 67 other countries, and additional applications for trademark registrations are pending.
-Proper use of the Corporation's trademarks is rigorously policed.
+The Corporation rigorously polices proper use of its trademarks.